Luke-Cutter/Spectralify/README.md

 ## Common Issues

 Importing:
+Use the Jupyter Notebook terminal and pip import the following-
 ```
-Use the Jupyter Notebook terminal and pip import the following: librosa, audioread, mutagen (all file types you need for your program), numpy, pandas, scipy, matplot lib, and seaborn.
+librosa, audioread, mutagen (all file types you need for your program), numpy, pandas, scipy, matplot lib, and seaborn.
 ```